 Genevra Alberti is the sole dedicated attorney at The Clinic at Sharma-Crawford Attorneys at Law, which is a nonprofit removal defense organization in Kansas City, Missouri, and is currently the only nonprofit specializing in representing those in removal proceedings in the Kansas City Immigration Court.
 She has held this position since The Clinic opened in January 2012, focusing her practice solely on removal defense.
-Genevra has presented on a variety of immigration-related topics at multiple national and local conferences, frequently provides "Know Your Rights" and other presentations in the community, and is a contributing author to the AILA Litigation Toolbox, 5th Ed.
+Genevra has presented on a variety of immigration-related topics at multiple national and local conferences and is a contributing author to the AILA Litigation Toolbox, 5th Ed.
 (2016) and 6th Ed.
 (2019).
 From 2017 to 2021, she served on the steering committee for the Deportation Defense Legal Network (DDLN), a local nonprofit dedicated to providing pro bono legal representation in bond proceedings for detained noncitizens in Missouri and Kansas.
 She currently serves as Vice Chair of the Missouri-Kansas AILA Chapter, as chapter co-EOIR liaison, and as chapter pro bono liaison.
-In 2019 and 2020, Genevra was selected as a Super Lawyers Rising Star, and in 2020 was given one of her chapter's two Pro Bono Champions awards.
+In 2019, 2020 and 2021, Genevra was selected as a Super Lawyers Rising Star, and in 2020 and 2022 was given one of her AILA chapter's two Pro Bono Champions awards.
 Genevra graduated with honors from the University of North Carolina at Chapel Hill (go Heels!) with a B.A. in both Psychology and Italian Language.
-After spending three years working and traveling, Genevra attended Washington University in St. Louis School of Law, graduating cum laude.
-During her time at Wash U., she was admitted to the school's Transnational Law Program, enabling her to spend a summer interning at the European Council on Refugees & Exiles in Brussels, Belgium and a semester studying abroad in Trento, Italy.
+After spending three years working and traveling, she attended Washington University in St. Louis School of Law, graduating cum laude.
+During her time at Wash U., Genevra was admitted to the school's Transnational Law Program, enabling her to spend a summer interning at the European Council on Refugees & Exiles in Brussels, Belgium and a semester studying abroad in Trento, Italy.
+In 2021, she and her husband welcomed a new member of the family - their daughter, born 2 days after the April 2021 Trial College ended.

 Lauren Anselowitz is a partner at the firm Harlan York and Associates.
 Named to Best Lawyers in America, her most noted accomplishments include successfully arguing multiple cases under the Convention Against Torture before the U.S. Immigration Court.
 The Executive Office for Immigration Review reported that less than 1% of these cases are granted.
 Ms. Anselowitz also won oral argument before the U.S. Third Circuit Court of Appeals to vacate a deportation order for a client of the firm.
 In recent years, she has personally represented clients of Harlan York & Associates at Immigration Court and Service Offices in New Jersey, New York, Connecticut, Pennsylvania, Massachusetts, Virginia, North Carolina, Georgia, and Florida.
-Ms. Anselowitz is admitted to the Supreme Court of New Jersey, the U.S. District Court for the District of New Jersey, the U.S. Third Circuit Court of Appeals.
+Ms. Anselowitz is admitted to the Supreme Court of New Jersey, the U.S. District Court for the District of New Jersey, the U.S. Third Circuit Court of Appeals, and the U.S. Second Circuit Court of Appeals.